Uncertainty quantification in automated valuation models with spatially weighted conformal prediction: The Oslo data set

 \section{The Oslo data set}

 We study a data set of transactions from the housing market in Oslo, Norway's capital and largest city.
 The data set consists of $N = 26\,362$ transactions, each representing a single sale between a buyer and a seller.
+The data set is provided by Eiendomsverdi AS, a financial technology company from Norway.
 All transactions are from the years $2016-2017$ and only include transactions of apartments, as opposed to detached or semi-detached homes.
-The data set consists of the sale price, measured in million Norwegian kroner (NOK)\footnote{1 NOK $\approx$ 0.09 USD per December 2023.}.
-The sale price is the transaction price agreed upon by a seller and buyer after negotiations, not the initial ask price.
-The data set also includes $p = 16$ dwelling-specific covariates.
+The data set includes the sale price, measured in million Norwegian kroner (NOK)\footnote{1 NOK $\approx$ 0.09 USD per September 2024.}, which is the transaction price agreed upon by a seller and buyer after negotiations, not the initial ask price.
+The data set also includes $p = 17$ dwelling-specific covariates.
 Examples of such covariates are size, number of bedrooms, and floor.
 There are two variables encoding information about the size of the dwellings: size and gross size.
 The first encodes the livable area, which includes bedrooms, bathrooms, kitchens, and living rooms.
 The latter, gross size, refers to the usable area, which includes the livable area and additional areas such as basements or storage rooms.
 Both are measured in square meters.

 The location of the dwelling is encoded via the coordinates (longitude and latitude) but also by a city district variable.
 There are $15$ city districts in Oslo.
 In addition, the ``Lake Distance'' and ``Coast Distance'' variables encode information about the relative location.
 Similarly, the variables ``Homes Nearby'' and ``Other Buildings Nearby'' provide information about the number of residential and commercial buildings close to each dwelling, based on a discretization of Norway into grids of $250\times 250$ meter.
+The temporal trends in the data set is encoded through the ``Sale Month'' variable, which ranges from $1$ to $24$, since we study a two year period.
 A data summary is provided in \autoref{table:covariates}.

 \autoref{fig:descriptive_data} displays how the sale price varies with the size of the dwelling (left panel) and how the average price varies per city district in Oslo (right panel).
 These two attributes, the size and the location, are often among the most important characteristics for a home buyer, and typically serve as significant predictors for the final sale price.
 Not surprisingly, the mean price increases with the size of the dwelling.
 It should be noted that while homes up to $400$ square meters are visualized in \autoref{fig:descriptive_data}, more than $90\%$ of the dwellings are $100$ square meters or less, and the median size is $62$ square meters.